mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-A raw pointer cannot handle this, you need to use smart pointers (see this <a href="https://stackoverflow.com/questions/24150472/c-avoiding-memory-leak-with-exceptions">discussion</a>).<br/>
+A raw pointer cannot handle this, you need to use smart pointers (see this <a href="https://stackoverflow.com/questions/24150472/c-avoiding-memory-leak-with-exceptions">discussion</a>).

-<h2> Dereference class members </h2>
+##  Dereference class members

-A class member, method or variable, can be accessed via -&gt; operator:<br/>
+A class member, method or variable, can be accessed via -&gt; operator:

 ```cpp